-Accompany his/her child into the program.
-A YMCA staff member must be present when you drop your child off for Youth Development programs (including bus stops to and from programming); do not leave your child if a YMCA staff member is not present.
-We cannot be held responsible for your child if we are uncertain of his/her presence.

-Sign the child into the YMCA program.
+- Accompany their child into the program.
+A Y staff member must be present when you drop your child off for Youth Development programs (including bus stops to and from programming); do not leave your child if a Y staff member is not present.
+We cannot be held responsible for your child if we are uncertain of their presence. - Sign the child into the YMCA program.